Omirzar1337/Omirzar1337/README.md

 <img src = "https://www.icegif.com/wp-content/uploads/2022/03/icegif-67.gif">

 I'm a software developer who loves to play around with code!
-Whether it's C++, Python, Lua, Java, HTML, CSS, JS, or AJAX, as well as observing human vulnerabilities.
+Whether it's C++, Python, Lua, Java, HTML, CSS, JS... as well as observing human vulnerabilities.
 I'm always excited to learn new things and work on new projects.

 ## What I'm doing right now